 It is unlawful and prohibited to tamper with the operation of any safety equipment.
 This includes, but is not limited to; smoke detectors, locks, fire extinguishers, window stops, sprinklers, emergency panic bars, stairwell alarms, fire pull stations, and exit signs.
-Such behavior may result in a monetary summons, disciplinary action, criminal prosecution, or any combination.
-All violators of this policy will be documented for a violation of University policy through the judicial process.
+Such behavior may result in, among other things, a monetary penalty, disciplinary action, criminal prosecution, or any combination thereof.
+All violators of this policy will be cited for a violation of University policy through the judicial process.